Dantferno/sledgehmmer/README.md

 # BestHMM
 BestHMM is a GUI for hmmscan and hmmsearch analysis against the latest Pfam library.
 It allows visualisation of the results in a table view using Tkinter.
-Domains can be filtered after the analysis using an E-value, the percentage Selected items from the table can be added to a custom MySQL database.
+Domains can be filtered after the analysis using an E-value, the minimum coverage of the profile hmm and a redondant option.
+Selected items from the table can be added to a custom MySQL database.